tmenguy/ha-solcast-solar/README.md

 >
 > Solcast now only offer new account creators a limit of 10 API calls per day (used to be 50).
 > Old account users still have 50 API calls.
->
-> The integration currently no longer includes auto API polling.
-Users now need to create their own automations to call the update solcast service to poll for new data.
-Keep in mind your API poll limit.

 ## Solcast Requirements:
 Sign up for an API key (https://solcast.com/).